-Flagstaff Academy will provide safety viewing goggles for all students and staff.
-For viewing, all students and staff will be required to use special eclipse-viewing safety glasses as safety is our prime consideration.
-If eclipse viewing glasses and other safety procedures are properly followed, viewing an eclipse can be a safe and rewarding learning experience.
-Below is the plan for this special day:
+Flagstaff Academy provided safety viewing goggles for all students and staff.
+For viewing, all students and staff were required to use special eclipse-viewing safety glasses as safety is our prime consideration.
+In addition to the actual eclipse viewing, our school's participation included:

-Our Science Lab Teacher and Greenhouse Manager will be visiting all K-5 classrooms in order to provide an interactive astronomy lesson to prepare the students to watch the eclipse.
+Our Science Lab Teacher and Greenhouse Manager visited all K-5 classrooms in order to provide an interactive astronomy lesson to prepare the students to watch the eclipse.

-Our Middle School students will learn about the eclipse and make pinhole shadow boxes to use during the viewing event.
+Our Middle School students learned about the eclipse and make pinhole shadow boxes to use during the viewing event.

-Eclipse information and projects for families and students to view and complete at home are available through our website.
-This will also include Citizen Science Projects for families who are traveling to see the eclipse.
+Eclipse information and projects for families and students to view and complete at home was available and included Citizen Science Projects for families who travelled to see the eclipse.
 Citizen Science Projects are listed on Space.com: